-4.28 In situations where PEPs may be involved or in other situations where there is a higher risk of money laundering or terrorist financing, professional firms shall take enhanced CDD measures.
+4.28 Where it is assessed that there is a higher risk of money laundering or terrorist financing, professional firms shall perform enhanced CDD measures.
+In situations where PEPs are involved, professional firms shall also perform enhanced CDD measures subject to paragraph 4.34.

-Politically Exposed Persons (PEPs)8
+Politically Exposed Persons (PEPs)11